 What Is Closed Captioning?

-Closed captions are chunks of time-synchronized text that reflect the audio track and can be read while watching the video.
-The process of closed captioning involves transcribing the audio to text, dividing the text into chunks known as “caption frames,” and then synchronizing the caption frames with the video.
-Closed captions are typically located underneath the video or overlaid on top of the video.
+Closed captioning is time-synchronized text that reflects an audio track and can be read while watching visual content.
+The process of closed captioning involves transcribing the audio to text, dividing that text into chunks known as “caption frames,” and then synchronizing the caption frames with the video.
+When watching a video, closed captioning typically appears in the bottom center of the video.

-Closed captions should account for any sound that is not visually apparent but is integral to the plot.
-For example, the sound of keys jangling should be included in closed captions if it is important to the plot development–like in the case where a person is standing behind a locked door.
-However, it should not be included if it is the sound of keys jangling in someone’s pocket while they are walking down the street.
-Learn more about captioning and subtitling standards.
+How do you know which sound effects, speakers IDs, or non-speech elements are relevant enough to caption?
+Think about it this way: closed captions should account for any sound that is not visually apparent, but is integral to the plot.
+For example, the sound of keys jingling should be denoted in captions if it’s important to the plot development – like in the case that a person is standing behind a locked door.
+However, it’s not important to denote this sound if the keys are jingling in someone’s pocket as they walk down the street.

 Origin of Closed Captions

 Closed captions originated in the early 1980s as the result of an FCC mandate that gradually became a requirement for most programming on broadcast television.
 Accessibility laws have evolved to require closed captions for Internet video, and captions have become widely available across various devices and media.
 Originally, captions were created as an accommodation for those who are d/Deaf or hard of hearing, however, studies have since shown that the majority of people who regularly use closed captions do not experience hearing loss.

 The popular, more “mainstream” use of captions is largely due to their capability for improving user comprehension and removing language barriers, particularly for those who speak English as a second language.
 Captions can also help compensate for poor audio quality or a noisy background, which allows users to consume your content in sound-sensitive environments (like the workplace, a library, or the gym).